 So what is self-care and why is it important?
 We’ll show you why self-care isn’t selfish and why self-care for mums is not only important but essential, so you can take better care of the ones you love.

 After all, you can’t fill another’s cup when your own cup is empty.
-So take care of yourself first and you’ll have the emotional, mental and physical strength to take care of everyone you love.
+Taking care of yourself first will give you the emotional, mental, and physical strength to take care of everyone you love.

 Often, when the kids are small, women face the dilemma of deciding whether to work full-time or not.
 Many moms take a break from their careers at that time and those who can’t afford to be stay-at-home moms struggle with the guilt of leaving their children behind to work and maintain their career.